Buy U.S. Stocks Today? Graham Thinks You're Nuts

 I don't know if U.S. stocks will power ahead from here, dismissing everything from Trump troubles to stock valuation extremes to collapsing retailers.
 What I do know is that central banks' abilities to lower borrowing costs from here have been compromised by prior balance sheet expansion.
 What's more, the ballyhooed transition from central bank monetary policy stimulus to federal government fiscal policy stimulus is compromised by splintering across the political spectrum.

 What am I doing for my moderate growth-and-income clients?
 I continue to maintain a healthy dollop (25%) of cash and cash equivalents like Guggenheim Enhanced Short Duration (NYSEARCA:GSY).
 I continue to favor investment grade income (25%) over a speculative reach for yield in junk debt.
-And while some readers may argue that my tactical downshift from 65%-70% widely diversified stock to 50% high quality stock came early (12/18/2014), I still adhere to a quote by Graham's most famous student (Warren Buffett): "The price you pay determines your rate of return."
+And while some readers may argue that my tactical downshift from 65-70% widely diversified stock to 50% high-quality stock came early (12/18/2014), I still adhere to a quote by Graham's most famous student (Warren Buffett): "The price you pay determines your rate of return."

 Disclosure: Gary Gordon, MS, CFP is the president of Pacific Park Financial, Inc., a Registered Investment Adviser with the SEC.
 Gary Gordon, Pacific Park Financial, Inc, and/or its clients may hold positions in the ETFs, mutual funds, and/or any investment asset mentioned above.
 The commentary does not constitute individualized investment advice.
 The opinions offered herein are not personalized recommendations to buy, sell or hold securities.
 At times, issuers of exchange-traded products compensate Pacific Park Financial, Inc. or its subsidiaries for advertising at the ETF Expert web site.
 ETF Expert content is created independently of any advertising relationships.